Securing and Governing Data at Rest

 - How are we monitoring production environments?

-- What tools do we already have to leverage?
+- What tools do we already have that could be leveraged?

-Users can field mask with the SAP field masking tools or with another third-party program.
+Field masking can be done with the SAP field masking tools or with another third-party program.
 It provides data obfuscation at the field level.
-Users can configure the process to manage field-level access to a user’s authorization and can be used in production and non-production systems.
+The process can be configured to manage field level access to a user’s authorization and can be used in production and non-production systems.

-Data classification is key to knowing what data to obfuscate and what to consider confidential.
-The business must identify these data points and determine what data to retire from all systems and when.
+Data classification is key to knowing what data should be obfuscated and what should be considered confidential.
+The business needs to be involved with the identification of these data points as well as determining when and what data should be retired from all systems.